 I wasn’t much on using the ‘fuck’ word but I knew, for some of the men, it was vital and necessary.
 For some reason, it worked in circumstances where nothing else would.

 “We got the bridge out there fine, but the bank fell apart behind it.
 The chassis is an old tank chassis, and it’s too heavy.
 When the cantilever section operated and extended the far edge of the blade fell short.
 There’s still twenty feet of the river between the machines front edge and the far shore.
 What with the bulk of the chassis, the river heaps up around the downside end as it goes around.
 With the velocity and mass of the moving water, there’s no way anybody can cross far enough to reach the bridge.”

 “How much rope you got?”
 I asked, thinking about the only two sections the company had.

-One was laid from the far side out to the upside down tank, where the end was tightly tied.
+One was laid from the far side out to the upside-down Ontos tank, where the end was tightly tied.
 It wasn’t going anywhere.
 The other end was on the bank where we’d left it after rescuing Jurgens.
 That rope still had to be there, or so I hoped.